lucy3/summer2024-social-nlp/readings.md

 Joshi, P., Santy, S., Budhiraja, A., Bali, K., & Choudhury, M. (2020, July).
 The State and Fate of Linguistic Diversity and Inclusion in the NLP World.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (pp. 6282-6293).

+Fiesler, C., & Proferes, N. (2018).
+“Participant” perceptions of Twitter research ethics.
+Social Media + Society, 4(1), 2056305118763366.

+Klein & D’Ignazio (2020).
+"What Gets Counted Counts" from Data Feminism.

 <span style="color:gray">**Optional:**</span>

+Klein, L., & D’Ignazio, C. (2024).
+Data Feminism for AI.
+Proceedings of the 2024 ACM Conference on Fairness, Accountability, and Transparency.

 Carlini, N., Hayes, J., Nasr, M., Jagielski, M., Sehwag, V., Tramer, F., ... & Wallace, E. (2023).
 Extracting training data from diffusion models.
 In 32nd USENIX Security Symposium (USENIX Security 23) (pp. 5253-5270).

 Metcalf, J., & Crawford, K. (2016).
 Where are human subjects in big data research?
 The emerging ethics divide.
 Big Data & Society, 3(1), 2053951716650211.

-Fiesler, C., & Proferes, N. (2018).
-“Participant” perceptions of Twitter research ethics.
-Social Media + Society, 4(1), 2056305118763366.

 Baden, C., Pipal, C., Schoonvelde, M., & van der Velden, M. A. G. (2022).
 Three gaps in computational text analysis methods for social sciences: A research agenda.
 Communication Methods and Measures, 16(1), 1-18.

 Jacobs, A. Z., & Wallach, H. (2021, March).
 Measurement and fairness.
 In Proceedings of the 2021 ACM conference on fairness, accountability, and transparency (pp. 375-385).

-Klein & D’Ignazio (2020).
-"What Gets Counted Counts" from Data Feminism.

 Speer, Rob.
 (2017).
 "How to make a racist AI without really trying."